linnykoleh/Spring/Notes.md

 }
 ```

-- The **<constructor-arg />** element defines the constructor argument and does so using a number of attributes, but ref is the most common, and it is used to tell the container that the value of this attribute is a reference to another bean.
+- `ref` is used to tell the container that the value of this attribute is a reference to another bean.

 ```xml
 <bean id="..." class="...">